sagemath/trac_to_gh/Issue 9365.md

 # Issue 9365: sage-4.5.alpha0: R fails to build on OS X 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9365

 Original creator: was